vdelia/vdelia.github.io/_drafts/clojure_intro.md

 1. Great [tooling][lein] for project automation

-2. Clojure code is a sequence of lists, called forms, that you can manipulate exactly in the same way you manipulate lists of integers.
+2. Clojure code is a sequence of lists, called forms, that you can manipulate exactly as other data lists.
 The right way to create the API of your framework is to provide the most convenient syntax to use it.
+That's way it is so great to create Domain Specific Languages (DSLs).
 More elaboration on this?
 Check Paul Graham.

-1. It runs of the JVM, and the layer separating Clojure from Java is ultra-tight.
+3. It runs of the JVM, and the layer separating Clojure from Java is ultra-tight.
 Using Java code is immediate.

-3. It is a great platform for experimentation.
-Take the new paradigm you would like to play with.
+4. It is a great platform for experimentation.
+What is the next paradigm you want to play with?
 For sure you will find an implementation in Clojure.
 Think about asynchronous programming based on [channels][core-async] (something popularized by Go), [Software Transactional Memory][stm], or [transducers][transducers-blog].

-4. If you like data analysis, you find Clojure DSLs everywhere: [Cascalog][cascalog] for Hadoop, [Flambo][flambo] for Spark, [Storm][storm] has a nice Clojure DSL, [Riemann][riemann] etc.
+5. If you like data analysis, you find Clojure DSLs everywhere: [Cascalog][cascalog] for Hadoop, [Flambo][flambo] for Spark, [Storm][storm] has a nice Clojure DSL, [Riemann][riemann] etc.

-5. Web development in Clojure is cool.
+6. Web development in Clojure is cool.
 On the backend, you have an modular ecosystem of components talking [ring][ring].
-But it is not limited to the backend part.
-[Clojurescript][cljscript] is an effective Clojure compiler targeting javascript, and providing tight bindings to Javascript code.
+But Clojure is a good choice for the frontend also.
+[Clojurescript][cljscript] is an effective Clojure compiler targeting javascript, and providing Sbindings to Javascript code.
 I mean... it's Node.js but the other way around.

 These are my notes on Clojure, and these five points are also the TOC for this series of posts.